Magispace/Magispace/README.md

 </div>

 【 Free cuds + hides !
-I do not mind.
+I don't mind.
 Be nice and I'll be nice.
 I'm be awkward, so be patient too.
 Fluid , Bi(sexual) , Aro-spec .
 I don't mind any pronouns but love when you use He/Him !
 Be sure to be nice to my family too. ➜